klembot/chapbook/guide/customization/external-web-fonts.md

 ## Using Google Fonts

-Google provides a wide variety of freely-usable fonts through their [Google Fonts](google-fonts) service.
+Google provides a wide variety of freely-usable fonts through their [Google Fonts][google-fonts] service.
 To use Google Fonts in your story, first find the embed code for the families you wish to use:

 <p style="text-align: center">
 <img src="google-font.png" width="300" height="198" alt="Google Fonts screenshot">